farzadismyid/evidence_fashion_recommender/README.md

 audit result is claimed.

 Current gate status: Stage 1 is frozen in `artifacts/manifests/stage1_taxonomy_freeze_manifest.json`.
-Stage 2 is not frozen: the required pre-experiment 200-case bag applicability audit currently supports 9 cases and rejects 191.
-The audit now includes explicitly observed text from the other items in each outfit as permitted context.
+Stage 2 is frozen in `artifacts/manifests/stage2_kb_freeze_manifest.json`: the pre-experiment 200-case bag audit supports all cases, maximum rule prevalence is 28%, and 104 unique non-empty packets satisfy the frozen diversity gates.
+The audit includes explicitly observed text from the other items in each outfit as permitted context.
 See `reports/stage2_bag_case_applicability_audit.json` and `reports/five_category_kb_audit.md`.
-Later stages must not start until this gate is resolved.
+The repository is ready to proceed to Stage 3.

 The dataset is pinned to `Marqo/polyvore` revision `8c782ee447faf2d2a0402ac883cf07d3b3f43e1c`.
 Runtime datasets, images, model caches, and